MLSA-WGMIT/WGMIT-Website/README.md

 ## Getting Started
 To get started with contributing to our project, follow these steps:

+The initial design file for development is available [here](https://www.figma.com/file/SoRV9FNJ5Po2dXx4caAvmM/WGMIT-Website?type=design&node-id=0%3A1&mode=design&t=uF5aAC1SuVbgK1OC-1).
+This serves as the starting point for the development process.

 1. **Fork the Repository:**
    - Fork this repository to your GitHub account to create your own copy of the project.